The project begins with a pile of books.

 I spend an afternoon collecting volumes from various shelves in our Middle School library–science fiction, dystopia, graphic novels, modern fiction, fantasy, classics; titles that range from Bridge to Terabithia to To Kill a Mockingbird.
 I gather them together, and the sheer number of books makes an impressive display.
 Around the room, the library shelves look noticeably depleted.

 At the start of the lesson, I invite my Language Arts students to look through the books, to touch them and to reflect on how many of the books they are already familiar with and how many they’re just seeing for the first time.
 When they sit back down, I ask them what the books have in common, looking for a particular answer.
 Mostly, students will give answers that relate to the genre of the books, their themes, or the fact that they belong to our library.
 After several minutes, I change the question.
-I ask them: “What if I told you that these were books that you were never, ever allowed to read?
+I ask them: “What if I told you that these are books that you were never, ever allowed to read?
 What if I told you I was gathering these books to destroy them?”

 Then, very close to the pages, I light a match.